nickzoic/nick.zoic.org/art/reverse-engineering-treadmill-fitshow-380x-lf380-jq001-0.6HP/index.md

 You don't see 12V logic much any more ...
 I'll need a couple of resistors to shift the level down to where I can read it with a UART.

+The SW wire is probably there to attach a hardware kill switch but on this device it is probably either hardwired 'on' or wired to one of the communications board's outputs.

 ## Communications Board

 Since the controller board has lots of scary voltages on it, let's